Top blog articles

 5. Sky Pencil Holly

-The Sky Pencil Holly will provide you privacy while taking up little space.
+The Sky Pencil Holly will provide you with privacy while taking up little space.
 These plants are prone to root rot if overwatered, so make sure to have a well-drained system.
+This species thrives in moist, well-draining soil and prefers full sun to partial shade.

 Height: 8-10 feet